-INTERACTION WITH ARTS, HISTORICAL, AND OTHER COMMUNITY GROUPS COMMUNITY GROUPS
+INTERACTION WITH ARTS, HISTORICAL, AND COMMUNITY GROUPS

 Indy Parks interacts with many arts, historical, and community organizations throughout Marion County.
 The following pages outline examples of these partnerships, as well as potential partnerships the Department should consider in the future.
-Each partner's relationship is followed by the specific park where they interact with Indy Parks.